-We asked our Chief Executive Officer and Managing Partner, Wes Snow, to share this journey, compare each outsourcing location we tried, outline their pros and cons, and explain why we chose Ukraine as our offshore software development center.
+We asked our Chief Executive Officer and Managing Partner, Wes Snow, to share this journey, compare each outsourcing location we tried, outline their pros and cons, and explain why we chose Eastern Europe and Portugal as our offshore software development centers.

 Why Did We Decide to Outsource Our Software Development?

 Todd Terry, the CTO and managing partner, and I founded Ascendix in Dallas, the US back in 1996 as a VAR (value-added reseller) in the CRM (customer relationship management) space.